 The E4 value is designed to take into account how quickly the importance fades.
-If E1 indicates high importance, but E2 indicates low importance, the importance evaporates quickly and the block is not so important to encode well.
+If E1 indicates high importance, but E2 indicates low importance, the importance evaporates quickly, and the block is not so important to encode well.
 However, if both E1 and E2 signal high importance, this indicates that the importance stays for longer and it is more important to code the block well.

 For the highest temporal layer that is filtered, where POC is divisible by 8 but not 16, E4 is modified by